 The University provides free counseling and support services to all members of the Rio Family.
 Services are provided by a licensed professional.
 The licensed professionals evidenced based therapeutic interventions cognitive behavioral therapy, motivational interviewing person centered therapy, psychotherapy, and others.
 The office provides the following, but not limited to group/individual counseling, diagnostic assessments, resource support, as well as workshops and programming that benefits the wellbeing of each campus.
-Please contact the office of Mental Wellbeing for more information or to set up an appointment by calling 740-245-7439 or emailing bfranklin@rio.edu.
+Please contact the Office of Mental Wellbeing for more information or to set up an appointment by emailing mentalwellbeing@rio.edu.